kreier/tripitaka/README.md

 # Tripitaka

 Make the text of the Tripitaka searchable for phrases and statistics.
-And compare the results to the bible.
+And compare the results to the Bible.

 ## The Pali version by the [The Vipassana Research Institute (VRI)](https://www.vridhamma.org/Tipitaka-Project)